Diffusion Mean Estimation on the Diagonal of Product Manifolds

-where $R$ is a functional of the whole path $Y$ on $[0,T]$, which can easily be simulated.
-From the construction of the $h$-function it is obvious that the missing drift term is acounted for in the correction factor $R$.
-The suggestion by Delyon and Hu is a popular choice in practice due to its simplicity.
+where $\varphi$ is a functional of the whole path $Y$ on $[0,T]$ that can be computed directly.
+From the construction of the $h$-function, it can be seen that the missing drift term is accounted for in the correction factor $\varphi$.

-Both the methods suggested by Delyon and Hu \cite{delyon_simulation_2006} suffers individual drawbacks as mentioned in Schauer et al. \cite[Section 1.3]{schauer2017guided}.
-As an alternative to \cite{delyon_simulation_2006}, the authors of \cite{schauer2017guided} suggested an $h$-function defined by $h(t,x) = \nabla_x \log \hat p_{T-t}(x,v)$, where $\hat p$ denotes the transition density of an auxiliary diffusion process with known transition densities.
-The class of linear processes contribute a suitably class for which transition densities are tractable.
-Under the appropriate measure $\Pb^h$, the guided proposal process would be a solution to
+The simulation approach of \cite{delyon_simulation_2006} can be improved by the simulation scheme introduced by Schauer et al. \cite{schauer2017guided}.
+Here, an $h$-function defined by $h(t,x) = \nabla_x \log \hat p_{T-t}(x,v)$ is suggested, where $\hat p$ denotes the transition density of an auxiliary diffusion process with known transition densities.
+The auxiliary process can for example be linear because closed-form solutions of transition densities for linear processes are available.
+Under the appropriate measure $\Pb^h$, the guided proposal process is a solution to

-The appearance of $a(t,y)$ in the drift term of \eqref{eq: doob's transform 2} emerge in the guided proposal equation above, a feature not present in the drift of the guided process suggested by \cite{delyon_simulation_2006}.
+Note the factor $a(t,y)$ in the drift in \eqref{eq:doob} which is also present in \eqref{eq:schauer} but not with the scheme proposed by \cite{delyon_simulation_2006}.
 Moreover, the choice of a linear process grants freedom to model.
-Many authors have build on the proposals made by Delyon and Hu.
-For different choices of an $h$-function consult, e.g., \cite{marchand2011conditioning,van2017bayesian}.
+For other choices of an $h$-functions see e.g. \cite{marchand2011conditioning,van2017bayesian}.

-Marcand \cite{marchand2011conditioning} build on the ideas of Delyon and Hu by conditioning a diffusion process on partial observations at a finite collection of deterministic times.
+Marchand \cite{marchand2011conditioning} extended the ideas of Delyon and Hu by conditioning a diffusion process on partial observations at a finite collection of deterministic times.
 Where Delyon and Hu considered the guided diffusion processes satisfying the SDE